hartwigmedical/hmftools/sage/README.md

 threads | 2 | Number of threads to use
 max_read_depth | 1000 | Maximum number of reads to look for evidence of any `HIGH_CONFIDENCE` or `LOW_CONFIDENCE` variant.
 Reads in excess of this are ignored.
 max_read_depth_panel | 100,000 | Maximum number of reads to look for evidence of any `HOTSPOT` or `PANEL` variant.
 Reads in excess of this are ignored.
-max_realignment_depth | 1000 | Do not look for evidence of realigned variant if its read depth exceeds this value min_map_quality | 10 | Min mapping quality to apply to non-hotspot variants coverage_bed | NA | Write file with counts of depth of each base of the supplied bed file validation_stringency | STRICT | SAM validation strategy: STRICT, SILENT, LENIENT
+min_map_quality | 10 | Min mapping quality to apply to non-hotspot variants
+coverage_bed | NA | Write file with counts of depth of each base of the supplied bed file validation_stringency | STRICT | SAM validation strategy: STRICT, SILENT, LENIENT